BermudiPMM/dengue-forecast-brazil/README.md

 Preprint available at: https://doi.org/10.1101/2024.07.22.24310334

-This repository contains the 'data.csv' database and its 'data_dictionary.csv' used for running the models in the cited paper.
+This repository contains a script outlining the commands and steps required for model construction, forecasting future outcomes, and conducting cross-validation metrics.

+The 'data.csv' file and its accompanying dictionary, 'data_dictionary.csv,' are available on Figshare.